EZ-Robotics/EZ-Template/ez-template-docs/docs/util.md

 ---
 layout: default
 title: Util
-description:  chat, util is short for utility if you're new here.  we're just using slang.
+description:  chat, util is short for utility if you're new here.  we're just using slang
 ---